andrea-covre/genetic.algorithms-Visualization_of_Evolution/README.md

 ### Parents selection

 To create a *child* of the next generation one or more indivudals can be selected based on their fitness score.
+This is where **natural selection** is applied, therefore parents with a higher fitness are more likely to survive and therefore be selected as parents.

 ![Parents selection by Andrea Covre](/figures/parents-selection.png "Parents selection")